jamesrequa/Dog-Breed-Classifier/README.md

-# Dog-Breed-Classifier (WIP)
+# Dog-Breed-Classifier

-I built a CNN that can classify dog breeds
+In this project, I build a convolutional neural network (CNN) that can classify the breed of dog from any user-supplied image.
+If the image is of a human and not a dog, the algorithm will provide an estimate of the dog breed that is most resembling.